Paul Robeson High School for Business and Technology

 Paul Robeson High School for Business and Technology was a high school in the Crown Heights section of Brooklyn, New York City, New York.
-It is a part of the New York City Department of Education.
+It was part of the New York City Department of Education.
 The school was named for Paul Robeson, a singer and civil rights activist.

-Paul Robeson High School for Business and Technology was opened in the building formerly called Alexander Hamilton Technical and Vocational High School, which closed in February 1984.
-The school reopened in the fall of 1985.
+Its building was previously known as Alexander Hamilton Technical and Vocational High School, which closed in February 1984.
+The school reopened in the fall of 1985 under the Robeson name.